-- G 3.2.2.3 The supplier's responsibilities are described in the safety assurance strategy (3.1 of this document). - G 3.2.2.4 If the project includes an Independent Safety Assessors (ISA) then the suite of railway software standards places a specific responsibility on them for the evaluation of the competency of the project staff and organisation.
+- G 3.2.2.3 The supplier's responsibilities are described in the safety assurance strategy (3.1 of this document). - G 3.2.2.4 If the project includes an Independent Safety Assessors (ISA) then BS EN 50126-2:2017 places a specific responsibility on them for the evaluation of the competency of the project staff and organisation.

 - G 3.2.2.5 ISO 9001:2015 sets out processes for organisations to determine staff competency requirements and resolve gaps, as well as evaluating suppliers based on their ability to provide products and services.
-BS EN 50126-1:2017 sets out processes for the organisation and management of personnel and responsibilities that are equivalent to those in ISO 9001:2015. - G 3.2.2.6 Key competencies for roles in the system development process are defined in Annex G of BS EN 50126-2:2017, Annex B of BS EN 50128:2011 and Annex B of BS EN 50657:2017. - G 3.2.2.7 Requirements and guidance on supplier assurance that assist the control of risks associated with procurement and the supply chain are set out in RIS-2750-RST. - G 3.2.2.8 Supplier organisations managing competency throughout their involvement in the project is covered by competency management requirements of existing standards, specifically the suite of railway software standards and ISO 9001:2015.
-These standards are included as part of the contract terms (3.3.1 of this document) in support of safety assurance. - G 3.2.2.9 There is a checklist in A.2 of this document which contains points that are considered when seeking evidence of supplier competence.
+BS EN 50126-1:2017 sets out processes for the organisation and management of personnel and responsibilities that are equivalent to those in ISO 9001:2015. - G 3.2.2.6 Key competencies for roles in the system development process are defined in Annex G of BS EN 50126-2:2017 and Annex B of BS EN 50128:2001. - G 3.2.2.7 Supplier organisations managing competency throughout their involvement in the project is covered by competency management requirements of existing standards, specifically the suite of railway software standards and ISO 9001:2015.
+These standards are included as part of the contract terms (3.3.1 of this document) in support of safety assurance. - G 3.2.2.8 There is a checklist in A.2 of this document which contains points that are considered when seeking evidence of supplier competence.